sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 An example chart is shown below:
 ![Average RUL by Equipment Type Over Time Chart](images/average_rul_by_equipment_type_over_time_chart.png)

 This chart is a key indicator of how well maintenance strategies are preserving the lifespan of different equipment types.
-The average RUL for
+The average RUL for each equipment type should decrease over time, reflecting the natural aging and wear of the equipment.
+However this decrease will be faster if maintenance is regularly deferred due to budget constraints, and conversely, the decrease will be slower if repair and replacement is consistently performed on schedule.

 ### Total Maintenance Cost Over Time Chart
 The total maintenance cost over time chart visualizes the cumulative maintenance expenses incurred throughout the simulation period.
 This chart helps users monitor budget utilization, identify cost trends, and evaluate the financial impact of maintenance strategies.